What is 4-Butylresorcinol

-Chemists and pharmacists have modified the potent drug hydroquinone to get 4-hydroxyphenyl-beta-D-glucopyranoside, which is what we often hear about “arbutin”.
+Chemists and pharmacists have modified the potent drug hydroquinone to get 4-hydroxyphenyl-beta-D-glucopyranoside, which is what we often hear about as “arbutin”.
 The difference between hydroquinone is that arbutin has a small tail – glycoside than hydroquinone.
 It is a pity that the whitening effect is greatly reduced.

-Recent years, the most popular ingredients of major brands are various derivatives of benzenediol.
+In recent years, the most popular ingredients of major brands are various derivatives of benzenediol.

 The safety of 4-n-butyl resorcinol has become a prominent highlight.
 Without the side effects of hydroquinone, it has a better curative effect than other resorcinol derivatives.

 In the tyrosinase activity inhibition experiment, its data is even better than the big brother phenethyl resorcinol, which is 100~6000 times of the traditional whitening agent such as kojic acid arbutin!

 Then in the subsequent advanced experimental melanin B16V, also showed a common advantage of resorcinol derivatives – inhibition of melanin production at concentrations that did not produce cytotoxicity.